 (If your host was unfortunate enough to have introduced you as ‘the one who cycled round the world’, by the way, you will at this point be considering lingering until the other guests have left in order to take them out back and teach them a lesson.)

 Your change of perspective will bring with it much in the way of clarity.
 This is nice.
 It will also make you feel, regularly and consistently, as though you are living on a different planet from every other human on Earth.
 To survive, you will fall into a pattern of feigned interest combined with regular self-censorship in order to lubricate those few remaining social situations from which you can’t excuse yourself.

 To your relief, you’ll one day discover that you’re part of a tiny and scattered association of other riders who’ve actually got some shared context for what you’ve seen and experienced.
 You’ll start to crave their occasional company, feel lonely when you don’t have it, and wish there were some kind of real life meet-up – even just occasionally – for people who actually get it.
-You may realise that there is such a meeting place, it’s called the Cycle Touring Festival, and that tickets for this year’s event are still available.
+(You might even end up creating one.)

 And one day you will realise that you may simply have to make peace with all of this.

 If, having had a good think, you’re more or less sure you’re OK with all of that, then by all means embark on a long distance bicycle journey.

 I have never met anyone who regrets doing so.